Haveatrytolearn/Haveatrytolearn.github.io/README.md

 - [ ] Deployed on GitHub pages.
 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.
+The website is built using semantic HTML and consists of two separate pages.
+Throughout the development process, I maintained version control by regularly committing changes to GitHub.
+The site is deployed using GitHub Pages.
+The codebase is written with responsiveness in mind, ensuring that all elements display correctly on both desktop and mobile devices.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.